Disease Risk / Wellness Score

 What can a wellness score tell you?

-A wellness score offers a clear and simple overview of your overall health and well-being.
-It is a comprehensive assessment based on various factors, providing insights into your current health status.
-Using data from your test results, the wellness score highlights your progress and helps identify potential risks for developing certain diseases.
+Wellness scores offer a clear and simple overview of your overall health and well-being.
+It is a comprehensive assessment based on various factors, providing insights into your current health.
+Using data from your test results, your wellness score highlights your progress and helps identify potential risks for developing certain diseases.
+It can highlight:

 Can gut microbiome changes help prevent diseases?